NovaLynxie/CoraBot_ReplIt/README.md

+# THIS REPOSITORY IS NO LONGER BEING UPDATED!
+As of commit 5906c88 (v2.8.0), any new features have been migrated into CoraBot's main repository and further development has moved there.
+Please check https://github.com/NovaLynxie/CoraBot_Main for future bot updates.

 # CoraBot_ReplIt
 _**UPDATE!
 CoraBot now has its music functionality back as repl.it now supports music bot functionality!**_
 A modified version of CoraBot's code for use with Replit. ~~This version does not have music functionality due to replit limitations.~~